TomSB1423/Obsidian-Darkside20k/Meeting Notes/Term 2/Week 8.md

 - Is this correct?
 How much liquid argon is in the experiment?
 	- The UAr is contained within a sealed titanium vessel, and immersed within a bath of 700 t of 2655 atmospheric liquid argon, AAr
 - Any recommendations on selecting gammas and varies on intensity
+- Using figures from the internet in your report?
+- Are we interested in beta decay because of the free electron?